jnozzi/cocoadev.com/markdown/ExtendsIsEvil.md

 Synopsis:

-This is a Java article which may or may not apply to General/ObjC.
-Allen Holub goes over why designers should design models in terms of common interfaces (protocols in General/ObjC) rather than extension relationships, that is, rather than extend a class, which ties you to the class you are extending, have a common interface and delegate to the class you would have extended.
+This is a Java article which may or may not apply to ObjC.
+Allen Holub goes over why designers should design models in terms of common interfaces (protocols in ObjC) rather than extension relationships, that is, rather than extend a class, which ties you to the class you are extending, have a common interface and delegate to the class you would have extended.
 The two classes are then more loosely coupled.
 But there are some caveats, so I suggest you read the article.
 It may change your views a bit.
-But keep in mind that maybe General/ExtendsIsGood.
+But keep in mind that maybe ExtendsIsGood.

 Objective-C gets around a lot of the 'extends is evil' by categories and informal protocols.
 We don't have to use inheritance to add features to class or to come up with flexible, decoupled architectures.